relay-zz/relay/README.md

 object `relay.BUBBLE`, then we continue to walk down the node tree to the next node with a Javascript object with a "showFolder" method.

-This function returns the response of "showFolder" stored in the "value" property of the returned object.
+This function returns whatever "showFolder" returns.

 If the call is being made inside an object backed by an `INS` node, you can also make the call using this syntax: